MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-600-Institutional-Eligibility-Under-Higher-Education-Act-1965-as-Amended/subpart-A-General/section-600.4.md

 ##### § 600.4 Institution of higher education. #####

 Link to an amendment published at 87 FR 65486, Oct.
-28, 2022.
+28, 2022.Link to a correction published at 87 FR 68900, Nov.
+17, 2022.

-(a) An institution of higher education is a public or private nonprofit educational institution that -
+(a) An institution of higher education is a public or private nonprofit educational institution that—

 (1) Is in a State, or for purposes of the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-Study, and Federal TRIO programs may also be located in the Federated States of Micronesia or the Marshall Islands;

-(2) Admits as regular students only persons who -
+(2) Admits as regular students only persons who—

 (i) Have a high school diploma;